Lilian-ECheche/Dahel-Technology-Northwind-Traders-Project/README.md

 This project also includes interactive dashboards built in Power BI using the Northwind dataset.
+1. Sales Executive Dashboard
+   The business generated total revenue of 9.65K from 8 orders On-time delivery rate is high (87.5%), indicating good logistics performance Revenue varies across cities, with some cities contributing significantly more Product-level analysis shows that a few products drive most of the revenue

-1. Customer and Sales Performance Dashboard
+2. Customer and Sales Performance Dashboard
   Analyzes customer purchase behavior
   Tracks total sales and revenue trends
   Identifies top customers and regions

- 2. Product and Inventory Dashboard
+ 3. Product and Inventory Dashboard
    Monitors stock levels and product performance Identifies fast moving and slow moving products Helps in inventory optimization decisions

-   3. Operational and Logistics Dashboard
+  4. Operational and Logistics Dashboard
    Analyzes order processing and shipping performance Tracks delivery timelines and efficiency
     Identifies operational bottlenecks